Teach English in China

 - Pre-departure assistance, including an online pre-departure course

 - Visa assistance and the cost to process your Z visa

 - iNext international insurance with 24-hour emergency assistance services for US permanent residents

 - 24-hour in-country support

 - Survival Mandarin language lessons with pre-departure material and during orientation

 - A Lonely Planet guidebook

-- Transportation to your assignment
+- Transportation from orientation to your assignment

 - Cultural and professional development activities